Kwankwaso accuses DSS of indiscriminate arrest of NNPP members in Kano

 By Ibrahim Hassan-Wuyo

-Presidential candidate of the New Nigeria Peoples Party (NNPP) and former Governor of Kano state, Senator Rabiu Musa Kwankwaso has alleged that operatives of the DSS have launched a massive manhunt of NNPP members across Kano state, and only God knows the number of those cooling their heads in DSS cells .
+Presidential candidate of the New Nigeria Peoples Party (NNPP) and former Governor of Kano state, Senator Rabiu Musa Kwankwaso has alleged that operatives of the DSS have launched a massive manhunt for NNPP members across Kano state, and only God knows the number of those cooling their heads in DSS cells.

 Kwankwaso spoke on the Voice of America (VOA) Hausa Service monitored by our correspondent on Sunday .